-The Fresh Prince of Bel-Air had Jackie appear at one point as a friend of Will's from back in Philadelphia.
+Jackie appears at one point as a friend of Will's from back in Philadelphia.
 Throughout the season, she is built up as a potential love interest for Will, until an episode where Will gets into a drinking game with her date, during which Jackie disgustedly asks Carlton to drive her home.
 The rest of the episode is about Will's dream, delivering An Aesop about drunk driving and Jackie is never mentioned again in the show's run.

-A more egregious example is Will's relationship with Lisa Wilkes, he dated her throughout season five and she was the most important relationship he ever had.
+Lisa Wilkes.
+Will dated her throughout season five and she was the most important relationship he ever had.
 They became engaged but on the day of their wedding they decided they weren't ready to get married and called off the wedding.
 Lisa was never seen or even mentioned in season six.

 Will had a close friend named Tyriq who appeared in the first couple of seasons, but completely vanished once Will and Carlton began attending college after season 3.
 Will's other friend, Jazz, stuck around at least.

 Friday Night Lights: Santiago just seems to have disappeared from existence between season 2 and 3.
 Ditto Waverly from season 1.